PC Engine / TurboGrafx-16 Architecture

 Addressing approach of the MMU.

-1. The CPU can read from and/or write to any MPR using the special TAM and TMA instructions, respectively.
+1. The CPU can read from or write to any MPR using the special TAM and TMA instructions, respectively.

 2. When physical memory is accessed, the MMU reserves the address lines A13-A15 from the CPU to select one of the eight MPRs.

-Consequently, this MMU groups physical memory in 8 KB pages (13 CPU lines = 8 KB pages), which is the amount of memory the CPU can access without swapping out the MPR or altering its value.
+Consequently, this MMU groups physical memory in 8 KB pages (13 CPU lines = 8 KB pages), which is the amount of memory the CPU can access without swapping or altering the MPR value.

-Anyway, don’t overwhelm yourself if you have trouble understanding it (it’s just an unconventional modus operandi some may find interesting).
+Anyway, don’t overwhelm yourself if this seems too complex (it is just an unconventional modus operandi some may find intriguing).

 Graphics

-This is taken care of by the Hudson Soft HuC6270, a separate chip also referred to as the Video Display Controller or ‘VDC’.
-The HuC6270 will draw everything that the player will see on the screen and its functionality is very similar to Sega’s counterpart, so please check out that article beforehand since I’ll focus on what’s different with Hudson’s offering.
+Graphics are managed by the Hudson Soft HuC6270, a separate chip also referred to as the Video Display Controller or ‘VDC’.
+The HuC6270 draws everything that the player sees on the screen, and its functionality is very similar to Sega’s counterpart.
+For this article, I will focus on the unique aspects of Hudson’s offering.

 Organising the content

-First things first, the VDC is a tile engine (pretty much the standard until the 5th generation showed up) but notice how the PC Engine includes 64 KB of VRAM which is a significant amount compared to the competition.
-This may lead to a new type of content, which we’ll check later on.
+First things first, the VDC is a tile engine (a standard feature until the 5th generation showed up) - but note that the PC Engine includes 64 KB of VRAM, which is a significant amount compared to the competition.
+This may lead to new types of content, which we will explore later.

 Image

-The way graphics data is arranged is a bit confusing: Both CPU and VDC use 16-bit addresses, but while the CPU can only handle 8-bit words, the HuC6270 stores 16-bit words in VRAM [4].
-This means that a single address in RAM contains a byte while an address in VRAM stores two bytes, so developers had to watch out for that discrepancy when transferring data to VRAM.
+The arrangement of graphics data can be somewhat confusing: both the CPU and VDC use 16-bit addresses, but while the CPU can only handle 8-bit words, the HuC6270 stores 16-bit words in VRAM [4].
+This means that a single address in RAM stores one byte, whereas an address in VRAM stores two bytes.
+Developers therefore needed to account for this discrepancy when transferring data to VRAM.

-The reason for this comes down to the way Hudson organised the circuitry: The VDC has a 16-bit address bus but only the first 15 lines are controlled (the last one is always set to ‘0’), so odd addresses are fetched from the second byte.
-I don’t know why Hudson went down this path, but I do know that all of this would make better sense if the system had instead 128 KB of VRAM (since a 16-bit address bus can only access up to 64 KB, so by somehow doubling the data bus, up to 128 KB can be retrieved).
-Maybe that was the original plan for Hudson/NEC?
+The reason for this lies in the way Hudson organised the circuitry: The VDC has a 16-bit address bus, but only the first 15 lines are controlled (the last one is always set to 0), meaning odd addresses are fetched from the second byte.
+I am unsure why Hudson went down this path, but it would make more sense if the system had 128 KB of VRAM instead (since a 16-bit address bus can only access up to 64 KB, doubling the data bus could allow up to 128 KB to be retrieved).
+Perhaps this was the original plan for Hudson/NEC?

 Constructing the frame

-Aside from the aforementioned granularity oddity, functionality-wise the VDP is very simple.
-The subsystem has three main components: The VDC and VRAM, which we already discussed - and the video encoder (also called ‘VEC’, we’ll see more about it in due time).
+Aside from the aforementioned granularity oddity, the VDC is functionally straightforward.
+The subsystem has three main components: The VDC and VRAM, which we already discussed, and the Video Colour Encoder (also called ‘VCE’; we will examine it in due course).

-The system can use multiple resolutions, this is because the game can alter a set of registers that act as parameters for controlling the display timings, which in turn alter when the CRT starts beaming the frame (as opposed to overscan).
-The minimum resolution is 256 × 224 pixels [5], while some homebrew has proved this system can go as high as 512 × 240 pixels.
+The system supports multiple resolutions, this is because the game can modify a set of registers that act as parameters for controlling the display timings, which in turn alter the CRT’s scan timings.
+The minimum resolution is 256 × 224 pixels [5], while some homebrew projects have demonstrated that this system can achieve resolutions as high as 512 × 240 pixels.

-Now let’s see how a frame is drawn step by step, for this, I’ll borrow Bonk’s Adventure’s assets.
+Now, let’s see how a frame is drawn step by step.
+For this, I will borrow assets from Bonk’s Adventure.

 Tiles